 We are working together with colleagues in Special Schools and the Local Authority to plan support and provision for autistic children and young people, their families and those working with them during this period of national school closures.
 We are developing Home Learning resources which you can access in the Useful Links and Resources section of this website.
 Please check this website regularly as information may change.
 Please call or email for details.

-AET Early Years Extending & Enhancing Good Autism Practice Twilight Session 2 of 2 - Online via Zoom
+AET Schools Leading Good Autism Practice Twilight Session 3 of 4 - Online via Zoom

-AET Schools Good Autism Practice Full Day - Online via Zoom
+AET Schools Leading Good Autism Practice Twilight Session 4 of 4 - Online via Zoom

 - More diary dates